emporous/universalreference.io/docs/Quick Start/intro.md

 The primary method for interacting with Emporous resources is by using the [Client](https://github.com/emporous/emporous-go).
 This CLI based utility includes capabilities to support assembling, publishing, retrieval and discovery.

 The Client can be installed from the [releases](https://github.com/emporous/emporous-go/releases) page.
-Download the archive that corresponds with your operating system.
-Extract the archive and and add the binary to your `$PATH`.
+Download the binary that corresponds with your operating system and add the binary to your `$PATH`.

 Confirm the installation was successful by invoking the client: